imohitmayank/a_lazy_data_science_guide/docs/natural_language_processing/nlq.md

 ## Introduction

-- Natural Language Querying (NLQ) is the process of querying DBs not in their specific querying language but using natural language text.
+- Natural Language Querying (NLQ) is the process of querying DBs not in their official querying language but using natural language text.
 One example could be to fetch results from a SQL table for question - `"Who is the Prime Minister of India?"` by just using the text and not some technical query like `select name from pm_table where country = "India"`.
 - There are two main reasons that makes this task important for any IaaS *(Information as a service)* product or SaaS,
   - Each DB has its own specific querying language.
 This is a nightmare even for developers, as they will have to gain expertise in mulitple DB languages.
   - Looking at a product from users perspective, it makes sense to let the user query in the language they prefer and not the technical query languages suitable for each DBs.